Quantitative-Big-Imaging/Quantitative-Big-Imaging-2015/Exercises/09-Description.md

  - Is p<0.05 a sufficient signifance criteria?

 ## Comparing Two Real Bone Samples

 For this example we will compare two real cortical bone samples taken from mice.
 The data will be downloaded in KNIME from the course website (KNIME can also download / upload to FTP servers making sharing results and data easier).
+- If you are using your own computer you will need to change the _Target Folder_ in both of the "Download" nodes to something reasonable (just click Browse)

 For the purpose of the analysis and keeping the data sizes small, we will use _Kevin's Crazy Camera_ again for simulating the noisy detection process.
 The assignment aims to be more integrative and you will combine a number of different lectures to get to the final answer.

 ### Questions